What have you learned about homelessness through your work with Paper Cup Project?

 What do you enjoy most about volunteering?

-What have you learned and enjoyed most about your time with Paper Cup Project?
+What have you enjoyed most about your time with Paper Cup Project?

 “Hearing the stories of people’s lives and how quickly things can change, how without having right support its easy to end up in that position and once you’re there it’s hard to bounce back.
 It does really make you appreciate life.
-I enjoy going out and making sure they’re looked after whether it’s food, clothes, a cuppa or a simple conversation.”
+I enjoy going out and making sure the people we meet are looked after whether it’s food, clothes, a cuppa or a simple conversation.”

-How can people help homelessness in their everyday lives?
+How can we help those experiencing homelessness in their everyday lives?

-“There’s so much you can do to help the homeless, even if it’s not going out yourself you can donate money to provide essentials, stop and have a conversation, or even just say hello.
+“There’s so much you can do to help people experiencing homeless.
+Even if it’s not going out yourself you can donate money to provide essentials, stop and have a conversation, or even just say hello.
 If you can, a sandwich and a drink would definitely be appreciated.
 We are all here to help each other and as long as we ALL do the best we can to help anyone in need, then the world will be filled with love in every corner.”